heydarlm/Replication_of_Bucheli_et_al._-2022-/README.md

 ## A.1.2 Temperature Data
 - **Source:** Cornes, R., G. van der Schrier, E.J.M. van den Besselaar, and P.D.
 Jones (2018). ”An Ensemble Version of the E-OBS Temperature and Precipitation Datasets.”
 J. Geophys.
 Res.
 Atmos., 123.
 DOI: [10.1029/2017JD02820](https://doi.org/10.1029/2017JD02820)
 - **Availability:** The temperature data utilized in this study is accessible through the Copernicus Climate Change Service (C3S) website.
-Interested parties can access the data files via the provided link.
+Interested parties can access the data files via the provided DOI link.

 ## A.1.3 Municipality Locations Data
 - **Source:** German Federal Agency for Cartography and Geodesy (BKG)